Stellafane 'Little Man' - click for Stellafane Home Page

 Overall, the sundial measures 52.5" wide and 55" tall.
 The 12 o'clock line lies in the plane of the meridian and the hour lines measure time from 6am to 6pm.
 As with all south vertical sundials, the sun will not shine on the face before 6am or after 6pm.
 The dial is painted black and white, contrasting nicely against the traditional pink of the clubhouse.

-Furniture on the dial plate includes the hour lines, Russell Porter's signature in the bottom right corner (reading "RWP July 1927"), and a table of corrections used to obtain standard time.
-Stellafane, at 72 degrees West longitude, is offset from the Eastern Time Zone meridian (at 75 degrees West longitude) by three degrees, so the small corrections on this table correct Local Solar Time to Eastern Standard Time.
+Furniture on the dial plate includes the hour lines, Russell Porter's signature in the bottom right corner (reading "RWP July 1927"), and a table of corrections used to obtain mean solar time using the Equation of Time.
+Interestingly, the table does not seem to include the corrections for longitude shift; Stellafane, at 72° 31' West longitude, is offset from the Eastern Time Zone meridian (at 75° West longitude) by three and half degrees, or about 10 minutes, which should be added to the sundial reading.
+Summing the corrections for the Equation of Time from the table and the 10 minutes of longitude adjustment should yield Eastern Standard Time.

 Visiting the Stellafane Sundial